Energy in Switzerland: Solar

-Solar energy in Switzerland has increased it's share in electrial energy production from 0.04% in 2016 to 6.1% in 2022.
+Solar energy in Switzerland has increased its share in electrical energy production from 0.04% in 2016 to 6.1% in 2022.
 It is currently subsidised in an attempt to make it more competitive and attractive.

 In 2019, Switzerland announced plans of large scale solar auctions, and in 2021 and 2022 installations increased, with 4.7GW of total installed capacity in 2022.

 Photovoltaic technology holds promise for future energy supply, with projections indicating that over 40% of electricity demand could be met by photovoltaics by 2050.

 Wind

 In 2022, there were 41 operating wind turbines with 87 MW of installed capacity, producing 146 GWh of electricity annually, accounting for 0.3% of total energy consumption.
 Wind parks producing at least 20 GWh annually are designated as being of 'national interest'.

 There has been a proposal to produce around 600 GWh (< 0.2%) of electricity per annum using wind turbines by 2030.
 Switzerland's wind power potential is several TWh per year.
 The 2050 Energy Strategy aims to increase production from wind energy to 4.3 TWh a year, this would generate around 7% of the country's electricity.